atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ... ♦

 to live many years.; God forbid I
-“should wish his death.” «
+“should wish his death." «
 - w..
 * i I. '
 [fi. '
-Whether you wish it, or not, ” replied she, “he must die one time or “other; and he may as well die now as by and by' '.
+Whether you wish it, or not, " replied she, “he must die one time or “other; and he may as well die now as by and by' '.
 ': 1
 : i -